History of fluid mechanics: Navier–Stokes equations and viscous flow

 In 1808, the French Academie des Sciences posed a prize for whoever could explain Ernst Chladni's experiment of vibrating plates.
 In 1820, Claude-Louis Navier proposed a Lagrangian approach of the problem.
 Although he did not win the prize, Navier continued his work in elasticity and in 1821, he derived results which were valid for more general elastic bodies.
 He then began work on generalizing these equations to hydrodynamics.

 The first derivations of the Navier-Stokes equation appeared in two memoirs by Navier as a result of this work, Sur les lois des mouvements des fluides, en ayant égard à l'adhésion des molecules in 1822, and Sur Les Lois du Mouvement des Fluides in 1823.
 Previous to these publications, most equations of fluid flow had been formulated in terms of perfect, frictionless fluids.
 However, in his memoir, Navier introduced friction into the equations of motion of fluids.
 As a result, Navier is credited with developing the equation of motion for viscous flows.

 Navier's original proof was not widely influential, and was re-derived again by Augustin-Louis Cauchy in 1823, by Siméon Denis Poisson in 1829, by Adhémar Barré de Saint-Venant in 1837, and by George Stokes in 1845, with methodological differences, such as which molecular assumptions to use.

 Stokes' 1845 proof, published after Navier's death, was particularly influential because he extended Navier's equations to address different behaviors of fluids under boundary conditions.
 He explicitly addressed the behavior of incompressible fluids, which are fluids that do not change volume under pressure.
 He also addressed creeping flow (also called 'Stokes flow'), where very slow velocities allow for the equations to simplify and result in analytical solutions.
 These simplified equations are now called the Stokes equations.
 Stokes also rederived the Hagen–Poiseuille equation, that gives the pressure drop in an incompressible and Newtonian fluid in laminar flow flowing through a long cylindrical pipe, discovered previously by Jean Léonard Marie Poiseuille and independently by Gotthilf Hagen in 1838.

 The final result of these physicists' work was the Navier–Stokes equations, a set of partial differential equations that describe how the velocity, pressure, temperature, and density of a moving fluid are related.

 In honor of Stokes' many contributions to fluid mechanics, the unit for kinematic viscosity is called a stoke in his honor.

+Solitons

+In 1834, engineer John Scott Russell discovered a type of non-dissipative wave travelling along a canal, which he called solitary waves.
+These waves could not be explained with the usual theories of the time.
+It was first studied theoretically by Joseph Valentin Boussinesq in 1871, by Lord Kelvin in 1876, and by Barré de Saint-Venant in 1885.
+These solitons were finally described by Korteweg–De Vries equation in 1895, in the work of Diderik Korteweg and Gustav de Vries.